rhysdiab/generator-react-oneflare/README.md

 ```
   yo react-oneflare:styles BusinessRegistration BusinessDetails
 ```
 You'll then be asked if you want to overwrite the file.
 Answer Yes, or 'y'.
-And your done!
+And you're done!
 All your hex colors will now be color variables!

 ## License